 Tipping on Kili: how to reward your crew

-Should you tip your crew on Kilimanjaro?
+Should you tip porters and guides on Kilimanjaro?

 Like a herd of elephants on the African plains, the subject of tipping on Kilimanjaro is a bit of a grey area.
 What is certain is that, in addition to the cost of booking your trek, you will also need to shell out tips to your crew at the end of it all.